great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 You can extend the functionality of Great Expectations by creating your own custom Expectations.
 You can also enrich Great Expectations as a shared standard for data quality by contributing new Expectations to the open source project.

-Both processes follow the same streamlined steps.
-This section will teach you how.
+These processes compliment each other and their steps are streamlined so that one flows into the other.
+Once you have created a custom Expectation, it is simple to contribute it to the open source project.
+This section will teach you how to do both.

 <Prerequisites></Prerequisites>